sabrinahu5/starter-project-2023-v2/README.md

    ```

    You should not share these keys publically, especially the `SECRET_SUPABASE_CONNECTION_STRING`.
 Note that this project uses a package from the popular [T3 stack](https://create.t3.gg/) to validate and provide typesafety to environment variables in `env.mjs` (more on this below).
 When using these environment variables in your code, you can import them from `env.mjs`. `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are used in the codebase itself and are thus included in this file. `SECRET_SUPABASE_CONNECTION_STRING` is used only in a helper script in `package.json` and not in the app itself, so it doesn't need to be validated.

+#### Supabase Database Setup

+1. In your Supabase project dashboard, navigate to `SQL Editor` in the left sidebar, then click `(+) New Query` > `New blank query`.
+If you wish, you can rename the query from "Untitled Query" to something else by clicking the dropdown in the left sidebar.
+2. In your starter code, there is a `setup.sql` file containing a SQL script that will set up the database for you.
+Copy the entire contents of the file and paste it into your new query.
+3. Run the query with the button in the bottom right or by pressing `cmd` + `return`.
+In the results panel, you should see the message `Success.
+No rows returned`.

 #### Supabase CLI Setup